ksu-cs-textbooks/cis308/content/2-chapter/2_3-files.md

   fclose(fp);
 }
 ```

+As we saw when using `fgets` to read from `stdin`, it WILL store the newline character at the end of each string when reading from a file (assuming there is still room in the array).
+You may want to use `strcspn` to overwrite the `\n` with a `\0`.

 Reading files with `fscanf` is usually simpler (since it doesn't involve parsing lines), but it is more error-prone than `fgets`.